nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Tue Dec 02 2025)
+### Joke of the day (Wed Dec 03 2025)
 <!-- joke -->
->They say curiosity killed the cat.
-This is false.
-Chuck Norris killed the cat.
-Every single one of them.
+>A man once taunted Chuck Norris with a bag of Lay's potato chips, saying 'Betcha can't eat just one!'
+Chuck Norris proceeded to eat the chips, the bag, and the man in one deft move.
 <!-- /joke -->

-*Last update: Tue, 02 Dec 2025 01:00:38 GMT*
+*Last update: Wed, 03 Dec 2025 01:01:05 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)